Kotlin/KEEP/proposals/unsigned-types.md

 **Conversions between signed and unsigned arrays**

-It should be possible to convert an array of signed integers to an array of unsinged ones of the same width and vice versa by copying values to a new array and reinterpreting them as the desired type:
+It should be possible to convert an array of signed integers to an array of unsigned ones of the same width and vice versa by copying values to a new array and reinterpreting them as the desired type:
 ```
 fun UByteArray.toByteArray(): ByteArray
 fun ByteArray.toUByteArray(): UByteArray
 ```

-Also it might be advantageous to provide functions that reinterpret an entire array as singed or unsigned one:
+Also it might be advantageous to provide functions that reinterpret an entire array as signed or unsigned one:
 ```
 fun UByteArray.asByteArray(): ByteArray
 fun ByteArray.asUByteArray(): UByteArray